| Hillary Clinton AKA Hillary Diane Rodham

-Gender: Female Religion: Methodist Race or Ethnicity: White Sexual orientation: Straight Occupation: First Lady, Politician Party Affiliation: Democratic Nationality: United States Executive summary: US Senator from New York Hillary Rodham was a Brownie, a Girl Scout, a good student, and class President in her high school.
+Gender: Female Religion: Methodist Race or Ethnicity: White Sexual orientation: Straight Occupation: Politician, First Lady Party Affiliation: Democratic Nationality: United States Executive summary: US Secretary of State, 2009-13 Hillary Rodham was a Brownie, a Girl Scout, a good student, and class President in her high school.
 As a young woman she was a Republican, volunteering on Barry Goldwater's 1964 campaign for President.
 She had a change of heart after hearing a speech from Martin Luther King, and by 1972 she was working on George McGovern's Presidential campaign.

 After getting her law degree, she worked briefly for the Children's Defense Fund, then came to Washington DC, where she worked on the legal staff advising the Judiciary Committee of the House of Representatives, looking into impeaching Richard M. Nixon.
 She married a man with Presidential ambitions, Bill Clinton, and when he was elected Governor of Arkansas she became the state's First Lady, but continued working as a lawyer.

-When he was elected President in 1992, she became the first US First Lady who had a post-graduate degree and a professional career of her own.
+When her husband was elected President in 1992, she became the first US First Lady who had a post-graduate degree and a professional career of her own.
 She was the first Presidential wife with an office in the West Wing of the White House, alongside the offices of the President's senior staff, and she was, by all accounts, much more involved in the intricacies of governing than previous First Ladies.
-For being a relatively modern, unshackled woman instead of a stay-at-home mom, she became a ferociously hated woman in right wing circles.
+For being a relatively modern, unshackled woman instead of a stay-at-home mom, she became a ferociously hated woman in conservative circles.

 Clinton has said that her proudest accomplishment as First Lady was her involvement in pushing the Adoption and Safe Families Act of 1997, which altered and streamlined the federal regulations regarding foster care and adoption of handicapped children.
 Her most public failure came after being appointed to head the task force that, in 1993, proposed a complicated mish-mash of mandated employer-paid health care and regulated HMOs as a health care plan, which was soundly rejected by Congress.

-In 2000, she became the first First Lady to be elected to public office, when she won Daniel Patrick Moynihan's seat in the Senate, representing New York.
-In 2006 she won a second Senate term with about 2/3 of the vote, but she is still the name most likely to rouse the rabble on right-wing radio talk shows.
-The American Conservative Union has published a book, Hillary Rodham Clinton: What Every American Should Know, and indeed, a small bookstore could be stocked with books warning of her "radical agenda" and alleged connections to communists, criminals, and conspiracies.
+In 2000 she became the first former First Lady to be elected to public office, when she won Daniel Patrick Moynihan's seat in the Senate, representing New York.
+In 2006 she won a second Senate term with about 2/3 of the vote, and in 2008 she ran for the Democratic Party's Presidential nomination, losing to Barack Obama.
+She left the Senate in 2009 to serve as Obama's Secretary of State, and is running again for President in 2016.
+She remains second only to Obama as the name most likely to rouse the rabble on conservative radio talk shows, and a small bookstore could be stocked with books warning of her "radical agenda" and alleged connections to communists, criminals, and conspiracies.

 High School: Maine Township High School East, Park Ridge, IL (1965) University: BA Political Science, Wellesley College (1969) Law School: JD, Yale Law School (1973) Scholar: Yale Child Study Center (1973-74) Teacher: University of Arkansas Law School, Fayetteville

-Arkansas Bar Association 1973 Children's Defense Fund Democratic Leadership Council Hillary Clinton for President Candidate Kennedy Center Honorary Chair National Constitution Center National Honorary Committee Tragedy Assistance Program for Survivors Honorary Board of Directors Vital Voices Global Partnership Honorary Chair, Board of Directors Young Republicans Wellesley College chapter president Youth for Goldwater Park Ridge, IL Watergate Scandal Whitewater Scandal Yale Law Journal Board of Editors Grammy 1997, spoken word for It Takes A Village audiobook National Women's Hall of Fame 8-Oct-2005 Defamation according to lawsuit filed by Gennifer Flowers (1999), case dismissed New Democrat Movement Senate New Democrat Coalition Secret Service Codename Evergreen Funeral: Diana, Princess of Wales (1997) Funeral: Katharine Graham (2001) Wedding: Al Reynolds and Star Jones (2004) Wedding: Donald Trump and Melania Knauss (2005) Welsh Ancestry
+Arkansas Bar Association 1973 Children's Defense Fund College Republicans Wellesley College chapter president Democratic Leadership Council Hillary Clinton for President Candidate Kennedy Center Honorary Chair National Constitution Center National Honorary Committee Obama for America Tragedy Assistance Program for Survivors Honorary Board of Directors Vital Voices Global Partnership Honorary Chair, Board of Directors Youth for Goldwater Park Ridge, IL Watergate Scandal Whitewater Scandal Yale Law Journal Board of Editors Grammy 1997 for It Takes a Village (spoken word) National Women's Hall of Fame 8-Oct-2005 Margaret Sanger Award 2009 Defamation according to lawsuit filed by Gennifer Flowers (1999), case dismissed New Democrat Movement Senate New Democrat Coalition Secret Service Codename Evergreen Funeral: Diana, Princess of Wales (1997) Funeral: Richard Nixon (1994) Funeral: Katharine Graham (2001) Funeral: Ronald Reagan (2004) Wedding: Al Reynolds and Star Jones (2004) Wedding: Donald Trump and Melania Knauss (2005) Funeral: Tim Russert (2008) Funeral: Ted Kennedy (2009) Wedding: Chelsea Clinton and Marc Mezvinsky (2010) Funeral: Steve Jobs (2011) Funeral: Nelson Mandela (2013) Fainted during a speech, Buffalo, NY (31-Jan-2005) Fainted (Dec-2012) Welsh Ancestry

 Rotten Library Page: Hillary Clinton